U.S. Ski & Snowboard and Stifel Financial team up

 “My happy place is anytime I can spend time skiing and being in the mountains,” Kruszewski said.

-In addition to supporting the team, the new agreement with Stifel includes title sponsorship of the men’s FIS Alpine Ski World Cup event in Palisades Tahoe, California and as a sponsor of the additional men’s FIS Alpine Ski World Cup events in Beaver Creek and Aspen.
+In addition to supporting the team, the new agreement with Stifel includes title sponsorship of the men’s FIS Alpine Ski World Cup event in Palisades Tahoe, California and as a sponsor of the additional men’s FIS Alpine Ski World Cup events in Beaver Creek, Colorado and Aspen.
+Stifel is also supporting these events:

 “The International Federation of Skiing (FIS) has recognized the impact that World Cup racing has on fans and spectators in the U.S.,” Patty said.
 “This year, FIS added more races onto the calendar to reach the demand.
 New to the circuit this year is the Palisades Tahoe FIS World Cup, which will include a downhill and a super-G course with an expected crowd size of over 15,000 fans and the same speed athletes that have been racing the 2022-23 World Cup circuit.”